cupools/fontsize/README.md

 ## Options

-- text: expected characters that use custom webfont.
+- text: Expected characters that use custom webfont.
-- resolveUrl: a function to resolve `font-face` src declaration, give the `url` parameter and return the realpath of your local font file. default to `url => path.resolve(url)`.
+- resolveUrl: Function to resolve `font-face` src declaration, give the `url` parameter and return the realpath of your local font file.
+Default to `url => path.resolve(url)`.
+- inline: To inline font in stylesheet as base64 or not.
+If set to false, fontsize will extract a minified font file and replace the url with relative path.
+Default to true.

 ## Practices